tilt-dev/company/user-support/README.md

 - GitHub issues for all public, user-reported issues

-- Clubhouse for internal tracking and prioritization
+- Shortcut for internal tracking and prioritization

-GitHub issues that we are actively working on should be tracked in Clubhouse.
+GitHub issues that we are actively working on should be tracked in Shortcut.
 The reverse is not true - we have internal work that is not expressed in GitHub issues.

 ### Support Triage